greenseb/greenseb/README.md

 I'm a Full-Stack Developer with an eye for design.
 I enjoy building apps in React but i'm always looking to venture in to new technologies.

-Recenly I've been working on [Localife](https://github.com/geuxor/localife-frontend) 🌎
+My latest project is [Localife](https://github.com/geuxor/localife-frontend) 🌎

-I love:
+I love working with:
 * React
 * MongoDB
 * Redux